 We recognize there are immense challenges.
-There is no perfect plan to reopen schools safely, only “less bad” options.
-There is no “one size fits all” strategy that works for every school.
+There is no perfect plan to reopen schools safely, only ‘less bad’ options.
+There is no ‘one size fits all’ strategy that works for every school.
 Schools have limited budgets and staff.
-Compliance will be imperfect.
+Compliance may be imperfect.
 Learning will be different.
 There will be disruption.
-Schools may need to re-close unexpectedly depending on local conditions.
-No one knows with certainty what the fall will bring in terms of this pandemic.
+Schools may need to change course unexpectedly depending on local conditions.

 Despite these challenges, the enormous individual and societal costs of keeping schools closed compels us, a team focused on Healthy Buildings and exposure and risk science, to present a range of control strategies that should be considered in discussions of school reopenings:

 Following safe practices in classrooms.

 Building a culture of health, safety, and shared responsibility.